 College Curriculum Committee

-The Curriculum Committee, formed under the auspices of the Academic Senate, is co-chaired by the Executive Vice President, and a faculty co-chair.
+The Curriculum Committee, formed under the auspices of the Academic Senate, is co-chaired by the Executive Vice President and a faculty co-chair.

 The membership of the Curriculum Committee is widely representative of the academic disciplines of the College, and includes appropriate representation of academic managers.
 Representation ensures that discipline expertise and administrative input are present for deliberation and approvals.